benslack19/ng-video-lecture/README.md

+# Building a GPT from scratch

-This is a forked repo of Karpathy's repo.
+This is a forked repo of Andrej Karpathy's repo.
 I'm using it as a vehicle for better understanding transformers.
 I'm following the YouTube video [Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY).

+Local environment: `torch_env`

+*Notes below come from Karpathy's original repo.*

 # nanogpt-lecture